OpenLightingProject/rp2040-dmxsun/README.md

 ## How does the data flow internally?

-Dmxsun uses a pretty flexible architecture, consisting of mainly 24 DMX buffers.
-This is the main data storage.
-Data can come in via USB (either via the emulated Ethernet or some other, emulated protocol), wirelessly via the nRF24 module, from one input port and is then, depending on "patching" stored in one or multiple DMX buffers.
+Dmxsun uses a pretty flexible architecture, consisting of mainly 24 DMX buffers acting as the main data storage.
+Data can come in via USB (either via the emulated Ethernet or some other, emulated protocol), wirelessly via the nRF24 module or from one input port and is then, depending on "patching" stored in one or multiple DMX buffers.

 From there, again depending on "patching", the data is given to one or more of the local DMX ports, to the nRF24 wireless module or to the host PC via ArtNet or E1.31/sACN.